Bug report #14675

 that seems to be the real issue.

-#10 Updated by Piers van der Torren almost 8 years ago
+#10 Updated by Piers van der Torren over 8 years ago

 I also encountered this problem, and even some very simple geometries give absurd areas.
 I'll try to make put some problematic cases in a test file if that's appreciated.